Little Caesars Employee Carrying Concealed Handgun Fatally Shoots Attacker Wearing Clown Mask

 — News4JAX (@wjxt4) May 28, 2018

 The attack was close to the area of Florida where in 2016 there were a series of “clown sightings,” where people donned clown masks to scare onlookers.
-The incidents took place in the weeks leading up to Halloween, and police said they believed that the intent was to cause
+The incidents took place in the weeks leading up to Halloween, and police said they believed that the intent was to cause fear.

 “The Palm Beach Sheriff’s Office and Miami police have issued public service announcements to address the problem, emphasizing that donning a clown mask with the intent to harm or disturb others could lead to an arrest,” the Sun-Sentinel reported in 2016.
 “The Broward Sheriff’s Office is also advising the community to avoid dressing as a clown on Halloween.”